Edited by Andrew Roberts

 Trumpington Meadows County Park and Nature Reserve officially opened on 11 June 2016, with a Discovery Day.
 The park is managed by the Wildlife Trust.

 Source of information: Wildlife Trust: Trumpington Meadows; TRA page: Trumpington Meadows Country Park.

 Trumpington Community College opened in its new buildings on Lime Avenue at the beginning of the autumn term.
 It was officially opened by HRH the Duke of Gloucester on 23 September 2016.

 On 1 April 2017, the land within South Cambridgeshire District Council between the City Council boundary and Hauxton Mill was transferred from Haslingfield parish into the new civil parish of South Trumpington (the area between the City boundary and the M11) and Hauxton parish (the area between the M11 and Hauxton Mill).
 South Trumpington parish includes part of the Trumpington Meadows housing development, Trumpington Meadows Primary School and Trumpington Meadows Country Park.

 The Anglo-Saxon gold and garnet ‘Trumpington Cross’ found in 2011 during the Trumpington Meadows excavation was donated to the Museum of Archaeology and Anthropology in Downing Street.
-The cross and other items from the bed burial went on temporary display while a new case was installed.
+The cross and other items from the bed burial went on temporary display.

 A Cambridge Blue Plaque celebrating the life of Millicent Garrett Fawcett (1847-1929) was unveiled at the Guildhall on 6 February 2018 and subsequently placed with the earlier Blue Plaque to Henry Fawcett (1833-84) on 18 Brookside.
 The grave and headstone of Henry Fawcett in Trumpington Churchyard has also been restored.